DNA confirms mystery animal that escaped wildlife rehab was coyote - NewsBreak

 In an attempt to lure the animal back, Wildlife Works staff members set traps and left the barn doors open, with plenty of straw.
 The staff has also tried to track the animal but they have found no success.

 “He never acted aggressive or distressed, and there had been no evidence of escape attempts.
 We had him for about a week, during which time he ate nutritious food and received treatment for his mange and secondary infections,” Wildlife Works said.
-“We can only guess he was starting to feel somewhat better and decided it was time to go.”GALLERY: Crocodile freed from tire stuck on its neck for 6 years in Indonesia
+“We can only guess he was starting to feel somewhat better and decided it was time to go.”Judge restores protections for gray wolves across much of US

 The mysterious, four-legged animal was found Jan.
 17 near a woman’s front door in Fairfield Township, Pennsylvania.
 The animal was so emaciated that it was hard to know exactly what kind of creature it was.
 Pictures circulated around social media, sent by those who wondered whether it was a dog or coyote.